supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 ## Architecture diagram

 ### Exercise 1 - Building out resources in Entitlement Management
+Building out resources in Entitlement Management involves defining and structuring the catalog of resources and services available to users, streamlining access management within an organization.

 #### Task 1 - Create a catalog